rai-project/raid/README.md

 Create an S3 bucket using the AWS console

+### MongoDB

+Create a mongodb to store submissions from the client.

+* Create a security group that allows ssh (port 22) and mongodb (port 27017)
+* Create an AWS EC2 instance to run the database and add it to that security group

+Install docker

+    curl -fsSL get.docker.com -o get-docker.sh | sudo sh
+    sudo usermod -aG docker $USER

+Log out and log back in.
+Start mongo 3.0

+    docker run -p 27017:27017 --restart always -d --name rai-mongo mongo:3.0 --auth

+Takes a while to preallocate some files.
+Then connect to the database as admin

+    docker exec -it rai-mongo mongo --authenticationDatabase admin admin

+Add a rai-admin user that can administer any database

+    db.createUser({ user: 'rai-root', pwd: 'some-password', roles: [ { role: "root", db: "admin" } ] });

+Exit and connect to the admin database as that user

+    docker exec -it rai-mongo mongo --authenticationDatabase admin -u rai-root -p some-password admin

+Switch to the rankings database

+    use rankings

+Create a collection for the submissions:

+    db.createCollection("submissions")

+Add a user for the rai-client

+    db.createUser({ user: 'rai-client', pwd: 'some-password', roles: [ { role: "readWrite", db: "rankings" } ] });

+To nuke the database and start from scratch if you goof up:

+    docker rm -f `docker ps -a -q` && docker volume prune

 ### Redis Server

 Install a redis server.
 A docker container can also be used.